fourdollars/go-playground/fcgi-spawner/README.md

 The `cmd/` directory includes several example applications to demonstrate different capabilities:

+-   **`auth`**: A complete OAuth2 login example that supports Google, Facebook, and GitHub.
+It demonstrates session management and requires environment variables for client secrets (e.g., `GOOGLE_CLIENT_ID`, `SESSION_KEY`).
--   **`app-hello`**: A simple "Hello World" application that shows a basic HTML response.
+-   **`hello`**: A simple "Hello World" application that shows a basic HTML response.
--   **`app-env`**: A debugging tool that prints all request headers, environment variables, and other request details.
+-   **`env`**: A debugging tool that prints all request headers, environment variables, and other request details.
+This app is a great example of supporting both socket and stdio modes.
--   **`app-time`**: A basic application that displays the current server time.
+-   **`time`**: A basic application that displays the current server time.
--   **`app-sse`**: Demonstrates Server-Sent Events (SSE).
-It streams the server time to the client every 5 seconds, showing how to maintain a long-lived connection.
-You can test it with `curl -N http://localhost:8080/app-sse.fcgi`.
+-   **`sse`**: Demonstrates Server-Sent Events (SSE).
+It streams the server time to the client, showing how to maintain a long-lived connection.
 -   **`webhook`**: A more complex application using the Gin framework.
 It's designed to receive webhooks from services like GitHub or Launchpad and forward them to a chat service like Mattermost.

 ## 🐳 Docker Deployment

 This project includes a `Dockerfile` for easy, containerized deployment.
 This method bundles Nginx, Supervisor, and the spawner into a single image.
-The spawner in the Docker image is configured to use socket-based FCGI applications (by providing the `-socketDir` flag).
+The provided configuration runs the spawner in **socket mode**.

 #### Step 1: Build the Docker Image
 ```bash